Ty1Ty/Latavola-italian/la-tavola/README.md

 Static, SEO/SEM-ready website for **La Tavola Italiana Limited**, an Italian specialty wine & food retailer/wholesaler on Galu Beach Road, Diani, Kenya.

-No build step, no framework — plain HTML/CSS/JS, ready to push straight to GitHub Pages, Netlify, or any static host.

 ## Structure